By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Prepare the Dashi Base: Gently wipe the kombu with a damp cloth to remove impurities.
-Soak it in 4 cups of cold water for 30 minutes-this softens the seaweed and extracts umami.
+1. Wipe kombu with a damp cloth to remove surface salt.
+Soak kombu in cold water for 30 minutes to extract umami slowly.

 Chef’s Notes & Tips for Success